 But it clings to your hands.
 It spreads when you try to shape it.

+You hesitate.
 More flour — or more time?

 Table of Contents

-- 1 Why Is My Dough Sticky?
+- 4 Why Is My Dough Stickier After Bulk Fermentation?

-- 6 The Difference Between Tacky and Truly Sticky
+- 6 Tacky vs Truly Sticky Dough

-Why Is My Dough Sticky?
+- 9 Why Is My Dough Sticky?
+What to Check First

 Dough doesn’t flip from dry to wrong.
 It moves along a range.
 Some breads are meant to feel firm and barely tacky.
 Others are intentionally soft and cling slightly during shaping.